 Moments ago, media outlets — including Huffington Post and The New York Times, reported that U.S. Census forms are being printed and that the Trump Administration has dropped efforts to include a citizenship question.
 Reports HuffPo: “There will not be a question asking about citizenship on the 2020 census, the Trump administration said Tuesday.

 CHN just released another edition of the Human Needs Report.
-Read on for the latest on Congress’s spending work, long-overdue disaster aid, a step forward for Dreamers, tax credits for working families, and more.
+Read on for the latest on Congress’s spending work, aid for immigrants at the border, the Supreme Court’s decision on the Census citizenship question, and more.

 Once a subject often kept behind the curtain, tax policy has quickly risen to fame recently while more political leaders discuss why tax policy has gone so wrong in our country.
 And this discussion appears to have led to a shift — perhaps in the direction of no longer benefitting the wealthy and corporations.
 This was the overarching theme at Taxing the (Very) Rich: Finding the Cure for Excessive Wealth Disorder, the Economic Policy Institute’s (EPI) and Institute for Policy Studies’ (IPS) day-long event on Tuesday, June 25, which CHN co-sponsored.